jparchment/IntrotoPy/Nums_Variables/README.md

 ![Desktop](Nums_Variables/Output1.png)

 Similarly, I can format my code so that the output is more clearly defined.
-Type the following into your editor.
+Type the following into your editor, leaving at least two blank lines between the code above and the one below.
 The output has been included as well.
 Ensure that it matches.

 ![Desktop](Nums_Variables/Output2.png)